I wish I had known how much I would love being a mother.

 Because of my blindness, I scramble to make up for the financial mistakes of the past.
 If I only had known to save so staying-at-home would unfold with greater ease.

 Today, I acknowledge choices made and make new ones.
 I find creative and wonderful ways of bringing in money whiles nurturing my son.
+And that’s including the fact that we already have sought the best iva company to repay our mortgages.
 We teach Mommy and Me Yoga together.
 We stretch, sing, dance, and play with other mamas and little ones.
 It’s delightful.

 And when my son sleeps, I write.